wmdmark/backbone-rivets-example/tutorial.md

 ## When is data binding useful?
 * When you want to update a small part of a view without re-rendering the whole thing
 * When you need a live preview based on data input
-* Updating data from a form and initializing a form with data
+* When you need to sync user input with your model (hello forms)
-* Many more...
+* Finite state machine driven UIs and more...

 Data binding is not a new concept.
 This is a concept that's been around for over a decade (mostly in the windows development world) but is just now becoming a pattern on the web.